 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance,(Romans 5:3, ESV)

 We are supposed to suffer sometimes and we should rejoice in it knowing that it is building character and endurance in us

 Desiring God have a good free book on suffering and the sovereignty of God available http://www.desiringgod.org/books/suffering-and-the-sovereignty-of-god

 and endurance produces character, and character produces hope,(Romans 5:4, ESV)

-You cannot get character overnight, it can only come through a period of time because endurance can only be tested over time.
+You can not get character over night, it can only come though a period of time because endurance can only be tested over time

 and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.(Romans 5:5, ESV)

 This is an amazing truth, God’s love has been poured into our hearts, we have God’s love in our hearts.
 Another great comfort is that we all receive the Holy Spirit at conversion